BenchmarkEmail/RESTful-API-v3/Use Cases and Solutions Sandbox/Find A List Name When Give A List Id.md

 # Use Case:

+ Given a list id,
-I only have my list id and want the list details like name, creation date, active contact count, the fields being used for the contacts.
+ When I want the list details like name, creation date, active contact count, the fields being used for the contacts.
+ Then what endpoint do I use?

 ## Solution: